Roulette Strategy Martingale

 3. If you lose again, double to £4, and if you lose once more, double to £8.

-4. When you win, reset your wager back to £1.
+4. If you win, reset your wager back to £1.

 Repeat this method throughout your session or until you reach your pre-set budget.